scaleoutsean/awesome-solidfire/README.md

   - Cleondris
   - Commvault
   - Veeam
-- You can also replicate to, and then backup from ONTAP, which becomes attractive with large backup jobs: set up SolidFire SnapMirror to ONTAP with NL-SAS disks and backup the volume on ONTAP.
-When you have to backup a 20TB database on HCI, you'll be better off with NetApp HCI and ONTAP than with any other HCI
+- You can also replicate to, and then backup from ONTAP, which becomes attractive with large backup jobs: set up SolidFire SnapMirror to an ONTAP system with NL-SAS disks and backup the volume on ONTAP.
+When you have to backup a 20TB database on HCI, you're better off backing it up with NetApp HCI replicated to ONTAP than directly from HCI (either NetApp or any other)
 - DR
   - Native Synchronous and Asynchronous Replication - see NetApp TR-4741 or newer
   - Site failover
     - SolidFire SRA for VMware SRM
+    - Some of backup offerings mentioned above provide functionality similar to VMware SRM

+### Security

+- Minimal security footprint - HTTPS (management interfaces) and iSCSI (storage)
+- Uses SED drives with cluster-managed keys
+- Supports KMIP-compatible external key manager (see the IMT for the current list of tested ISV solutions (HyTrust, Gemalto KeySecure, etc.))
+- FIPS 140-2 Level 2 certified SSDs (NetApp HCI H610S-2F model only)

 ## Demo VM, Tools and Utilities

 ### SolidFire/Element Demo VM

 - Element Demo VM: partners and customers may [download](https://mysupport.netapp.com/tools/info/ECMLP2848232I.html?pcfContentID=ECMLP2848232&productID=62139&pcfContentID=ECMLP2848232) (NetApp partner or support login required) and use it at no cost.
 Data and configuration persist after a reboot.
 It works with Kubernetes (Trident), VMware ESXi and other iSCSI clients supported by SolidFire
-- NetApp OneCollect: this awesome and gratis multi-purpose utility that runs on Windows, Linux and in [Docker](https://hub.docker.com/r/netapp/onecollect/) containers is generally used for log data gathering but it can be used for configuration change tracking when set to run on schedule (watch [this video](https://www.youtube.com/watch?v=ksSs9wUi4sM) to get an idea - just don't run it in Element Management Node because that is not supported)
+- NetApp OneCollect: this awesome and gratis multi-purpose utility that runs on Windows, Linux and in [Docker](https://hub.docker.com/r/netapp/onecollect/) containers is generally used for log data gathering but it can be used for configuration change tracking when set to run on schedule (watch [this video](https://www.youtube.com/watch?v=ksSs9wUi4sM) to get an idea - just don't run it on Element Management Node because that is not supported)

 ### Recorded Demos